BiocomputeLab/biocomputelab.github.io/_team/grace-meaker.md

   - CRISPR/Cas systems
   - recombinases
 ---
 I am a placement student from Cardiff University researching the use of novel gene regulation and genome editing tools in _Bacillus subtilis_ and _Escherichia coli_ for future biological applications.
-My project speciically focuses on catalytically dead Cas enzymes and recombinases and will explore how their function and activity vary under a wide range of conditions and host strains.
+My project specifically focuses on catalytically dead Cas enzymes and recombinases and will explore how their function and activity vary under a wide range of conditions and host strains.